In this post on SMART goals for small business I would like to:

 In 1981, George T Doran (8/4/39 - 11/30/11) was published in the November issue of Management Review.

-Drucker's concept for setting SMART goals followed the "MBO" methodology or "Management by Objectives" which was outlined on Druker's 1951 book "The Practice of Management".
+Drucker's concept for setting SMART goals followed the "MBO" methodology or "Management by Objectives" which was outlined on Drucker's 1951 book "The Practice of Management".

 Drucker introduced a five-step MBO process, where organizational objectives (goals) are set, cascaded through the organization, monitored, evaluated and rewarded.

-Doran's acronym used the following words to describe SMART:
+In Doran's article, he used the same concepts, but introduced the acronym, using the following words to describe S.M.A.R.T:

-with the "A" being "Assignable".
+Notice the "A" in SMART is "Assignable".
 In recent years, the "A" is described as "Achievable", but I really like Doran's definition since businesses often push against specific accountability.
+To be determined as achievable, someone in the organization needs to take responsibility.

 You can watch a video of Dr. Doran speaking about the SMART acronym.
 In the video Dr. Doran shares that the SMART goals framework is a "tool to get results" not a "checklist" to be followed.

-Dr. Doran's work built on Locke's work on goals.
+Even further back, Dr. Doran's work built on Locke's work on goals.
 Locke is considered the "father of goal setting theory".
-His research focused on how goals drive motivation and are influenced by an individual's cognitive functions and will.
+Locke's research focused on how goals drive motivation and are influenced by an individual's cognitive functions and will.
 Locke also researched how goals impact task performance (drive results).

 For the purposes on this article we'll focus on the "SMART" part which Dr. Doran introduced.